Reaper Man: Plot

-The Auditors of Reality watch the Discworld to ensure everything obeys The Rules.
-As Death starts developing a personality the Auditors feel that he does not perform his Duty in the right way.
-They send him to live like everyone else.
-Travelling to the Octarine Grass Country, he assumes the name "Bill Door" and he works as a farm hand for the elderly Miss Flitworth.
-She is a spinster whose fiancé, Rufus, died on a last smuggling expedition many years ago.
-There are rumours that he had had second thoughts about their marriage but she does not believe them.
+The Auditors of Reality, formless entities who ensure the universe operates efficiently, decide that Discworld's Death needs to be replaced because he has developed a personality.
+They get permission from a supreme being called Azrael and force Death to retire.
+They give him a timer with a finite amount of sand representing his own life.
+Death, relieved of his duties, goes to a village in the Octarine Grass Country and works as a farmhand for an elderly Miss Flitworth.
+He takes the name "Bill Door".
+In this village community, Death learns more about humans, friendship, the experiences of living and the value of life–some of this he struggled to understand when he was immortal and performing his duties.

-While every other species creates a new Death for themselves, humans need more time for their Death to be completed.
-As a result, the life force of dead humans starts to build up; this results in poltergeist activity, ghosts, and other paranormal phenomena.
-Most notable is the return of the recently deceased wizard Windle Poons, who was really looking forward to reincarnation.
-After several misadventures, including being accosted by his oldest friends, he finds himself attending the Fresh Start club, an undead-rights group led by Reg Shoe.
-The Fresh Start club and the wizards of Unseen University discover that the city of Ankh-Morpork is being invaded by a parasitic lifeform that feeds on cities and hatches from eggs that resemble snow globes.
-Tracking its middle form, shopping trolleys, the Fresh Start club and the wizards invade and destroy the third form, a shopping mall.
+Death's absence from his role results in the life force of dead humans building up because they no longer have a place to go.
+This results in poltergeist activity, ghosts, and other paranormal phenomena.
+Most notable among them is the recently deceased wizard Windle Poons in Ankh-Morpork, who is now a zombie.
+After several misadventures, including being accosted by his Unseen University wizard colleagues, he finds himself attending the Fresh Start Club, an undead-rights group.
+His wizard peers, on their part, investigate the stranger phenomena occurring in the city.
+The Fresh Start Club and the wizards discover that the city is being invaded by a parasitic life form that feeds on cities and ultimately turns into a giant shopping mall.
+Together, they destroy it.

-When humankind finally thinks of a New Death, one with a crown and without any humanity or human face, it comes to take Bill Door.
-Death/Door, having planned for this moment for some time, outwits and destroys it.
-Having defeated the New Death, Death absorbs the other Deaths back into him, with the exception of the Death of Rats (and ultimately, the Death of Fleas).
-Death confronts Azrael, the Death of the Universe, and states that the Deaths have to care or they do not exist and there is nothing but Oblivion, which must also end some time.
+When humankind's collective fear eventually creates a New Death, one without any form or personality, it comes to take Bill Door whose time has run out.
+Door, having planned for this moment, outwits and destroys it.
+Having defeated the New Death, Door takes back his form as Death and confronts Azrael, who is the Death of all things across the Universes, and thus, his superior.
+The Auditors watch Death's victory and protest to Azrael, saying that he has committed multiple crimes against the order of the universe.
+Death pleads to Azrael that Deaths have to care or they do not exist and there is nothing but Oblivion, which must also end some time.

 Death asks for and receives some time.
-He meets up with Miss Flitworth again and offers her unlimited dreams.
-She asks to go to the local Harvest Dance.
-They prepare and join the townspeople for a full night of dancing.

-As the sun is coming up, Miss Flitworth realizes she had died hours before the dance even started.
-Death escorts her through back history to her old fiancé: as she had believed, he had died in an accident and not been unfaithful.
-The young couple enter the afterlife together.
+He meets up with Miss Flitworth again with gifts and offers to take her anywhere she wanted.
+Realizing that the time of her death has come, she asks to go to the local harvest dance.
+After enjoying herself, she realizes she had died hours before the dance even started.
+Death escorts her to her old fiancé, who had died in an accident before their marriage could take place, and the couple are reunited for their final rest.
+Death resumes his duties and returns to the city of Ankh-Morpork.
+Death meets up with Windle Poons, finally taking him to his afterlife.

-Returning to the city of Ankh-Morpork, Death meets up with Windle Poons, finally taking him to his afterlife.
-At the end there is also a discussion between Death and the Death of Rats over what the Death of Rats should "ride", Death suggests a dog while the Death of Rats suggests a cat.